When it comes to gearing up your home gym, dumbbells are one of the key pieces of exercise equipment that you just can't skip over.

 Compared to the more "traditional" barbells they're incredibly versatile, allowing for a greater breadth of exercises.

-Whether you're planning to use them for compound exercises, a full-body workout, or even just as by themselves for correcting any sort of strength or physique imbalance - making sure that you're working out with high-quality dumbbells is important.
+Whether you're planning to use them for compound exercises like some renegade row alternative workouts, for full-body workouts, or even just as by themselves for correcting any sort of strength or physique imbalance - making sure that you're working out with high-quality dumbbells is important.

 This is one piece of equipment that you can cheap out on.
 I promise you.
 Not too cheap but darn close.

 However, in today's day and age, finding a high-quality pair of dumbbells that come at the price of dirt isn't exactly a walk in the park.
 Gone are the days where you used to be able to walk into a sporting goods store, pick up the first set you see, and trust that you're buying something decent.

 Instead, because many brands are pushing to make a buck, a bit of research is needed even for little ol' dumbbells.

 And if you are a lady, finding the ideal set for you could mean digging deeper, but lucky for you, my girlfriend put together some of the best dumbbells for women that she came accross during her hunt.